jonathancross/jc-docs/Bitcoin_light_client_privacy_via_Tor_hidden_service.md

 2. Use a standard VPN or SSH tunnel to route traffic over secure connection from your mobile device to your own server.

 Both options should be used with Tor in order to prevent your mobile IP address from being linked to your transactions.

+### Disclaimer

+This document has not been reviewed for accuracy and comes with no guarantees -- **Feedback is welcome!**